Skip to content

 • Infinite scroll!
 I don’t know yet if I like it, I might change it later.

 • The blog archive has 2 columns.
 Again, I’m not sure about this, might change it later.
 Feedback is welcome, leave a comment!
+I changed it to single column, that’s easier to read, especially on mobile.

 • The most recent post is displayed full width.